Rezidence Eliška

-Rezidence Eliška is highrise residential building in Prague-Vysočany.
+Rezidence Eliška is a high-rise residential building in Prague-Vysočany.
 It is 93.6 m tall.

-Construction started in 2011 and ended in 2013.
-It has 25 floors above ground and 2 under ground.
-There are 350 flats inside the building.
-It was designed by Czech architect Ivan Sládek, the cost was 500 million CZK.
+Construction started in 2011, ending in 2013.
+The building has 27 above-ground floors, 25 of which are residential, and 5 underground, containing 355 units.
+Designed by Czech architect Ivan Sládek, the final cost of the building was estimated at 500 million CZK.

+The building was the tallest residential building in Prague from its completion in 2013 until 2018, when it was superseded by the V Tower, which is 104 m high.